silverkt/Python_Scripts/README.md

-# python_study
+# python_script
-a repository for studing python
+just for fun and dig in